Finding Court Records in Mississippi

 Mississippi Courts Overview

-The Mississippi trial court system consists of Circuit Courts, Chancery Courts, County Courts, Youth Courts, Municipal Courts, and Justice Courts.
+It helps to understand how the Mississippi state court system works when you’re trying to find court records.
+The Mississippi trial court system consists of Circuit Courts, Chancery Courts, County Courts, Youth Courts, Justice Courts, and Municipal Courts.

 Circuit Courts have general jurisdiction over most civil and criminal cases and typically handle cases beyond the jurisdiction of other courts.
 Chancery Courts have limited jurisdiction over domestic relations, probate and juvenile cases, and share jurisdiction with Circuit Courts over certain types of cases.
 County Courts and Justice Courts have limited jurisdiction over certain types of civil and criminal cases.
 Youth Courts have jurisdiction over juvenile offenses as well as cases involving abuse or neglect of juveniles.
 Municipal Courts have limited jurisdiction over certain types of criminal cases and traffic violations.

 If you prefer, you can start your search by going to Mississippi Courts by County.